innot/argparseDecorator/docs/source/usage.rst

 This includes a number of custom Types which are used to provide additional information about the arguments.

 For example the following
-command will add up a list of numbers or, if :code:`--squared` is added to the command, will calculate the sum of the squares.
+command will add up a list of numbers or, if ``--squared`` is added to the command, will calculate the sum of the squares.

 .. code:: python